Credit Score for Home Loan 101: What Smart Buyers Need to Know

 Most first-time homebuyers feel understandably apprehensive about this whole credit score thing.
 In fact, gearing up to buy a home might be the first time you’ve really thought about your credit score in, well, ever.

-You’ve got questions, like: What exactly goes into your credit score?
+You may have questions, such as: What exactly goes into your credit score?
 What credit score do you need to get a home loan?
 Why do lenders even care?
 And what can you do if you have no or low credit?

 Worry not; we’ve got answers!
 We talked to top experts to find out everything you need to know about your credit and buying a home.